jonnonz1/nz-statute-book/acts/public/2006/lawyers-and-conveyancers-act-2006.md

 (3) Despite subsection (2), if,—that lawyer is not entitled to practise on his or her own account as a barrister and solicitor or as a barrister until he or she has received adequate instruction to the satisfaction of the Council of the New Zealand Law Society in the duties of a barrister and solicitor or of a barrister, as the case may require.
   (a) in the case of a lawyer to whom subsection (2)(a) applies, more than 10 years have elapsed since that lawyer last practised on his or her own account as a solicitor or as a barrister and solicitor; or
   (b) in the case of a lawyer to whom subsection (2)(b) applies, more than 10 years have elapsed since that lawyer last practised on his or her own account as a barrister,—
-(4) Section 30 does not restrict the right of a lawyer who is not entitled to practise on his or her own account, to act in any community law centre whose employing body comprises 1 or more lawyers qualified to practise on his or her own account, under the direct supervision of a lawyer qualified to practise on his or her own account and employed by that community law centre, or with the approval of the Legal Services Agency.
+(4) Section 30 does not restrict the right of a lawyer who is not entitled to practise on his or her own account, to act in any community law centre whose employing body comprises 1 or more lawyers qualified to practise on his or her own account, under the direct supervision of a lawyer qualified to practise on his or her own account and employed by that community law centre, or with the approval of the Secretary for Justice.

 **Conveyancing services**